Owens Community College

-Owens Community College (OCC) is a public community college with campuses in Perrysburg and Findlay, Ohio.
+Owens Community College (OCC) is a public community college with campuses in Perrysburg and Findlay, Ohio, United States.
 Owens was founded in 1965 in Toledo and chartered in 1967.
 The Findlay campus opened in 1983.
 Owens Community College is named after Michael J. Owens, the Toledo-based inventor of automated glass bottle-making technology.

 History

 The Toledo campus was originally the Rossford Army Depot from 1941 to 1963.

 On January 21, 2004, President George W. Bush gave a speech at Owens Community College pledging support for community colleges and job training programs.
 Former President Bill Clinton would later give a speech at the campus as part of the Barack Obama 2012 presidential campaign.